1coderookie/KobraGoNeoInsights/docs/printserver.md

 ??? tip "RPi plus Touchscreen"

     If you're using a RPi, you can add a touchscreen to it and install an additional software like [OctoDash](https://github.com/UnchartedBull/OctoDash) which gives you a nice clean UI for OctoPrint optimized for small screens.
-It allows you to display certain status informations and makes it possible to interact with OctoPrint directly using the touchscreen.
+It allows you to display certain status information and makes it possible to interact with OctoPrint directly using the touchscreen.
     Especially when you're using the Klipper firmware instead of the stock firmware this a great solution to still be able to monitor and control your printer while you're sitting in front of it as the regular control unit of your printer doesn't work with Klipper anymore.
 In this case I'd recommend to check out [KlipperScreen](https://klipperscreen.readthedocs.io/en/latest/).

 ??? tip "RPi plus (Web-)Cam"

     However, if you're already running a RPi(3) and face those kind of problems as mentioned above which may be caused by a connected webcam to the RPi, I'd suggest the following:

     - Switch to a cheap/old type of webcam which only offers a low resolution like 480p (640x480).
-You don't need 4K to see what's going on and by using a low resolution you can at least decrease the amount of informations that has to run through the mentioned bottleneck.
+You don't need 4K to see what's going on and by using a low resolution you can at least decrease the amount of information that has to run through the mentioned bottleneck.
     - Don't create a time lapse video as it really is consuming a lot of processor power and RAM.
     - Get rid of the USB cam and set up an IP cam (WiFi/LAN) instead which isn't connected to the RPi.
 Up to me this is even a better solution then downgrading the webcam as the RPi doesn't have to deal with the data from the IP cam at all.
 If you like to tinker and don't mind the probable effort, get yourself one of those cheap ESP32-CAM modules and set it up.
 Or just go for a cheap WiFi/LAN camera.
     - If you're already using a RPi3/4 with a RPi cam and don't have a sufficient housing for that yet, have a look at the thing from [A_Leh](https://www.thingiverse.com/A_Leh): [Anycubic Vyper/ Kobra Raspberry 4b (+3b) housing with camera attachment](https://www.thingiverse.com/thing:4994599)